- Touristy Things

 Pavlova is yet another wonderful dessert made of meringue with cream (see above) and fruit.
 Highly recommended, but don’t get into an argument with a Kiwi (New Zealander) about where it originated.

 Melbourne had a large influx of Greek and Italian immigrants in the 1950s, and as a result you’re able to get a very good coffee for very little money on almost every street corner.
-Starbucks is present, unfortunately, but they’re not winning.
+Starbucks tried to take over several years ago; they failed.

-Besides the espresso drinks you’re used to (e.g., cappuccino, café latte, macchiato), Australians have a shorthand for a few;
+Besides the espresso drinks you’re used to, Australians have a shorthand for a few;

 - Short Black – An espresso.